p2pu/writing-for-change/index.md

 In the first part of this course, learners will identify a social issue that matters to them--something that motivates them to enact change.
 This will prepare learners for the next part of the course where they will plan and write for change collectively.

+## How do I use this course?

+This course is free to access and use however you see fit, and it is designed to be run as a learning circle: a facilitated study group for people who want to meet regularly and learn about a topic with others.
+There are no teachers or students in a learning circle—-it is a group where everyone learns the material together.
+Facilitators should review each week’s content before each meeting, but they need not be content experts in order to facilitate.
+The learning circle’s facilitator decides the meeting schedule, keeps the group on task during meetings, and supports individual learners’ participation and goals.
+[Learn more about learning circle facilitation here.](https://docs.p2pu.org/facilitation/facilitation-basics)

 ## How do I create a learning circle?

 You can create a learning circle on the [P2PU website](https://www.p2pu.org/en/), and you can make a copy of a P2PU facilitator guide to help structure your meetings: